Dolphin robotic cleaner which needs a “robotic finger” to operate

 I rent a house which has an absolutely brilliant robotic cleaner called a ‘Dolphin’.
 It works well except you have to switch it OFF, wait 20 seconds and then switch it ON again for it to operate.

-Apparently the next model up has a bluetooth interface for many hundreds of dollars more.
+Apparently, the next model up has a Bluetooth interface for many hundreds of dollars more.
 If I want that option, after the fact, I would have to replace the whole cleaner…not great news!!

-I thus set-about making a “robotic finger” to mimic this action every day, at a set time.
+I thus set about making a “robotic finger” to mimic this action every day, at a set time.

 I use the famous Raspberry Pi 3.
 The first version of the ‘Robotic finger’s was, ummm… unreliable mechanically, I thus redesigned it.
 It also has a camera which shows me that the pump is running and the LCD display of the Davis pH meter.
-The first version is shown below:

 The ‘Robotic finger’ work-bench tested as follows: